KeikoShimizu/APIHub/README.md

   $ git clone https://github.com/CAAPIM/APIHub.git
   ```

-**2. Install Node Version Manager (NVM) on your machine to manage the Node JS version you want to run.**
+**2. Install Node Version Manager (NVM)**

+Install NVM on your machine to manage the Node JS version you want to run.

 - Check if NVM is in your environment.